mbuckbee/text_tractor/README.md

 That would be a legitimate question.
 Here are my reasons:

 * I didn't like Thoughtbot's web interface.
 Most of my clients would have a fit if they had to use it.
-* I don't it's worth spending up to $540/year for.
+* I don't think it's worth spending up to $540/year for.
 * I had some free time, and wanted to try out Redis in a real application.

 Currently the web interface needs some polish, but it does work.